-Animation of an original artwork ‘Ceremony Time’ by Indigenous detainee engaged in the Dream Gallery project, and exhibited by 2 Constitution Avenue.
+Animation of an original artwork ‘Ceremony Time’ by an Indigenous detainee engaged in the Dream Gallery project, and exhibited by 2 Constitution Avenue.
 Created for viewing in Augmented Reality through the EyeJack app, with sound design by Narayana Johnson.

 Together with ACT Corrective Services, 2 Constitution Avenue proudly hosts Dream Gallery – a curated exhibition of original artworks created by Indigenous detainees.